Saba Sahar

 Saba Sahar (born 28 August 1975) is an Afghan actress, and the country's first female film director and film producer.
 Her first film, The Law, (2004) was a major success.
 She was born in Kabul.
-She returned to Afghanistan from exile to act.
+She returned to Afghanistan after spending time in exile in Moscow, Tehran and Peshawar, to act in films and plays.
+Besides being among Afghanistan's most famous actors, Sahar is also a campaigner for women's rights.

-Her film Passing the Rainbow was presented in an art installation at the Chelsea College of Art and Design in 2010.
+Her film Passing the Rainbow (2008) was presented in an art installation at the Chelsea College of Art and Design in 2010.

-On 25 August 2020, Sahar was shot by an anonymous gunman while traveling to work in Kabul with her bodyguard and driver.
-The attack is thought to be connected with her advocacy for women's rights in Afghanistan.
-She was transported to a hospital.
+On 25 August 2020, Sahar was shot and injured by an anonymous gunman while traveling to work in Kabul with her bodyguard and driver.
+Hit in the stomach, she was taken to a hospital where she underwent a successful surgery.